 Diskectomy is surgery to remove all or part of a disk.

 Discuss with your doctor which treatment options are best for you.

 Most people improve with treatment.
 But you may have long-term back pain even after treatment.

 It may take several months to a year or more to go back to all of your activities without having pain or straining your back.
 People who work in jobs that involve heavy lifting or back strain may need to change their job activities to avoid injuring their back again.

 In rare cases, the following problems can occur:

 Call your health care provider if:

-Being safe at work and play, using proper lifting techniques, and controlling weight may help prevent back injury in some people.
+Being safe at work and play, using proper lifting techniques, and controlling weight may help prevent back injury.

-Some health care providers recommend the use of back braces to help support the spine.
-Such braces can help prevent injuries in people who have to lift heavy objects at work.
-However, using these devices too much can weaken the abdominal and back muscles, making the problem worse.
+Your health care provider may recommend a back brace to help support the spine.
+A brace can help prevent injuries in people who lift heavy objects at work.
+But using these devices too much can weaken the muscles that support your spine and make the problem worse.